How do you get to sleep without drinking alcohol?

 Not so fast.

-Healthy sleep is biochemically steered and finely adjusted to meet the human body’s needs throughout nightly rest period.
+Healthy sleep is biochemically steered and finely adjusted to meet the human body’s needs throughout the nightly rest period.
 Unnatural adjustments to the organic, typical structure of sleeping aren’t generally great for overall health or well being.

 Rapid Eye Movement, gets shortchanged in the first part of the evening’s rest under the influence of alcohol.
 REM is essential for psychological restoration, including recollection and emotional processing.